Sirus12023/FuelTheft_backend_TEMP/README.md

 ## Seeding

-To generate sample data for development:
+To generate sample data for development, run the seeding script as shown in the installation steps above.